AlisonSerra/AlisonSerra/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m currently working on my portfolio.
+- 💻 I’m currently working on the job I want to do for the rest of my life.

-- 🌱 I’m currently learning react and so much other thing...
+- 📋 I’m currently learning VueJS and so much other thing...

-- 👯 I’m looking to collaborate on projects .
+- 🔎 At school, I study Java, Flutter, Python and many other languages and frameworks.

 - 💬 Talk to me about movie and serie.
 I also love book and mangwa! 😃